Sherry680/alx-system_engineering-devops/0x14-mysql/README.md

-connect my sql to server
+connect mysql to server web 1 and web 2